 Actually, it definitely won’t last because I’m here now.
 Forgive me dear reader for I have sinned.
 It’s been over a month since my last confession.
 I’ve been a bit busy this past month and after fulfilling the time quotas I have for being annoying to my better half, taking naps, inhaling popcorn and generally being lazy, there’s often no time for writing.

 But here I am, back to tell you about the time I went to Metcalfe and discovered The Cascades.
 I say “discovered”, but I don’t mean in the sense that a great explorer might have discovered an uninhabited island.
 Oh no....it was very clear someone had been here before me.
-Picnic tables!
-If you've been living under a rock, you might not know that Cranbourne East, a residential suburb about 50kms south east of Melbourne, is the fastest growing suburb in terms of people, in Australia.
-The flood of residents has given rise to an influx of bogans (normal in any housing estate), an upswing of crime (new houses are often full of shiny things) and endless cries for public transport infrastructure to cope with the area's growth (trains, anyone??).
+Picnic tables! |

 Archives